GuestSneezeOSDev/WinesapDualboot/README.md

 - `cd WinesapDualboot`
 - `sudo chmod +x winesapdualbootssd.sh` (if your nvme change it to `winesapdualbootnvme.sh`)
 - `sudo ./winesapdualbootssd.sh` (if your on nvme run `sudo ./winesapdualbootnvme.sh`)
+- then after install remove the usb reboot and do it all agian but instead of running the `winesapdualboot` scripts run the `afterinstall.sh` script